-The issuing entity and its assets (other than the trust student loans) will be administrated by the administrator pursuant to the administration agreement.
+The issuing entity and its assets (other than the trust student loans) will be administrator pursuant to the administration agreement.
 The servicer will be responsible for the servicing and collection of the trust student loans pursuant to the servicing agreement.
-See " Servicing and Administration" in the accompanying base prospectus.
+See "Servicing and Administration" in the accompanying base prospectus.